YottaDB/YDBDoc/MessageRecovery/errors.rst

 LVNULLSUBS, LVNULLSUBS Null subscripts not allowed in local variables

-Run Time Error: This indicates that an attempt was made to set a local variable with null subscript.
+Run Time Error: This indicates that an attempt was made to set a local variable with a null subscript.

-Action: Modify the subscript generation to avoid the null subscript or change the LVNULLSUBS parameter for this job or process.
+Action: Modify the generation of subscripts to avoid the null subscript or change the LVNULLSUBS parameter for this job or process.
 For information on changing LVNULLSUBS, refer to documentation on GTM$DEFAULTS and the VIEW command in the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_.

 -----------------
 LVORDERARG